 Best Luxury Hotel in Ubud – The Chedi Tanah Gajah

-The Chedi Tanah Gajah is the definition of a luxury hotel: a quiet and secluded location on the outskirts of Ubud with rice paddy views, private villas are dotted between lush gardens and pools.
+The Tanah Gajah is the definition of a luxury hotel: a quiet and secluded location on the outskirts of Ubud with rice paddy views, and private villas dotted between lush gardens and pools.
 It’s no wonder that it’s a popular choice for a Bali honeymoon.

-Book one of the private pool villas for the full Chedi Tanah Gajah experience.
+Book one of the private pool villas for the full Tanah Gajah – A Resort by Hadiprana experience.
 You should also take advantage of the hotel’s daily complimentary yoga classes or book yourself in for a spot of tennis on their private courts.
 Tempting as it would be not to leave the hotel, there are frequent shuttles to take you into the heart of Ubud each day.

 Best Mid-Range Hotel in Ubud – Plataran Ubud Hotel & Spa